 The first coronavirus stimulus legislation didn’t protect against your check being garnished by private debt collectors, but the second one does.
 There are additional steps you can take to prevent the loss of your stimulus check.

 The first stimulus legislation spelled out that your check could not be used to offset certain debts to the federal or state governments, such as for federal taxes you owe.
-Past due payments on federal student loan debt are also exempt, but not any overdue child support you owe.
+Past due payments on federal student loan debt were also exempt.

-However, it doesn’t protect against your check being garnished by private debt collectors in case they have a judgment against you to collect the funds.
-Not only that, but there is also a lesser danger that banks could take the funds to offset any debt or fees you owe them.
+There is a lesser danger that banks could take the funds to offset any debt or fees you owe them.

 Attorneys Lisa Saunders and Margot Saunders of the National Consumer Law Center wrote in an online advisory that every state allows consumers to make their case in court that their bank account funds cannot be seized, but they can do so only after the funds are frozen.
 Unfortunately, with today’s pandemic situation, it is difficult to exercise such rights.

 States and officials act to provide garnishment protections